 In this paper, we presented an FP8-based DGEMM emulation method based on the Ozaki-II scheme.
 By combining a Karatsuba-based extension with a modular reduction technique for selected square moduli, we enabled Ozaki-II-style FP64-targeted emulation on FP8 MMA units and reduced the number of required FP8 matrix multiplications via a hybrid construction.

-Through analytic performance modeling, working memory footprint analysis, and empirical benchmarking, we compared the proposed method against INT8-based Ozaki-II emulation.
-Our results indicate that, on platforms where INT8 MMA capacity is sufficient (e.g., INT8 throughput is at least about half of the FP8 throughput), the INT8-based approach is preferable in terms of both throughput and working memory footprint.
-This is a structural consequence of the Ozaki-II formulation: because the method transforms high-precision matrix multiplication into low-precision fixed-point matrix multiplications, INT8 aligns naturally with the representation, whereas FP8 incurs inefficiency from exponent fields that are not effectively utilized.
+Through analytic performance modeling, working memory footprint analysis, and empirical benchmarking, we compared the proposed method against INT8-based emulation methods.
+Our results indicate that, on platforms where INT8 MMA capacity is sufficient (e.g., INT8 throughput is at least about half of the FP8 throughput), the INT8-based approaches are preferable in terms of both throughput and working memory footprint.
+This is a structural consequence of the Ozaki schemes formulation: because the methods transform high-precision matrix multiplication into low-precision fixed-point matrix multiplications, INT8 aligns naturally with the representation, whereas FP8 incurs inefficiency from exponent fields that are not effectively utilized.

 Therefore, from the perspective of Ozaki-II-based high-precision matrix-multiplication emulation for HPC, maintaining INT8 capability remains highly beneficial.
 Nevertheless, the proposed FP8-based emulation broadens applicability to architectures dominated by low-precision floating-point computation or to hardware with limited INT8 capability, providing a practical option in such environments.
 This includes platforms in which INT8 resources are substantially reduced and low-precision floating-point compute dominates (e.g., NVIDIA B300 and NVIDIA Rubin).